syriebag/ART356_IxD/journal/doet-ch1.md

 <img width="4032" height="3024" alt="IMG_8056" src="https://github.com/user-attachments/assets/474c8522-356c-4602-a38b-33c2c0146b79" />

-As a reader, this excerpt was so relatable to me! 📚 It was interesting to know that bookmarks acts as a signifier, and these small everyday things in life shapes our intuition and and experiences.
-Additionally, I wanted to make s
+As a reader, this excerpt was so relatable to me! 📚 It was interesting to know that bookmarks acts as a signifier, and these small everyday things in life shapes our intuition and experiences.
+Additionally, as I read through my books, I add tabs to pages I want to remember or liked the contents.
+This made me realize how even I become part of how I add signifiers to objects around me, even to adding them to my whole space.